qq7te/radical-product/src/_posts/2023-06-17-Acknowledging-who-benefits-from-ai-who-is-harmed.markdown

 }
 </script>'
 ---
-On his pro-AI campaign, Reid Hoffman mostly talks about the benefits AI will bring, but he also [acknowledges](https://www.nytimes.com/2023/05/25/technology/reid-hoffman-artificial-intelligence.html?action=click&pgtype=Article&state=default&module=styln-artificial-intelligence&variant=show&region=BELOW_MAIN_CONTENT&block=storyline_flex_guide_recirc) that there will be downsides, “It’s not to say that there won’t be some harms in some areas,” he said.
+On his pro-AI campaign, Reid Hoffman, billionaire entrepreneur and investor, talks about the benefits AI will bring.
+But he also [acknowledges](https://www.nytimes.com/2023/05/25/technology/reid-hoffman-artificial-intelligence.html?action=click&pgtype=Article&state=default&module=styln-artificial-intelligence&variant=show&region=BELOW_MAIN_CONTENT&block=storyline_flex_guide_recirc) that there will be downsides, “It’s not to say that there won’t be some harms in some areas,” he said.
 “The question is could we learn and iterate to a much better state?”

-This phrase reminded me of a scene in the movie Shrek where Lord Farquaad says with bravura to his subjects, “Some of you may die, but that’s a sacrifice I’m willing to make.”
+His stance reminded me of a scene in the movie Shrek where Lord Farquaad says with bravura to his subjects, “Some of you may die, but that’s a sacrifice I’m willing to make.”

 ![Lord Farquaad in the movie Shrek]({{site.baseurl}}/img/farquaad.jpg) _"Some of you may die, but that’s a sacrifice I’m willing to make." - Lord Farquaad, Shrek_

 At least Lord Farquaad is direct about who might come to harm: his subjects.
 I’ve observed that in the tech industry, we often talk about the dangers of AI in abstract terms.
-Take the example of Hoffman’s words of “some harms in some areas”, or the words of Sam Altman, CEO of OpenAI, at the congressional hearing, “the benefits of the tools we have deployed so far vastly outweigh the risks”.
+Take the example of Hoffman’s words of “some harms in some areas”, or the words of Sam Altman, CEO of OpenAI, at the [congressional hearing](https://www.nytimes.com/2023/05/16/technology/openai-altman-artificial-intelligence-regulation.html), “the benefits of the tools we have deployed so far vastly outweigh the risks”.
 Leaders in the tech industry avoid acknowledging whom AI will harm.

 Some [have conjectured](https://www.nytimes.com/2023/03/12/opinion/chatbots-artificial-intelligence-future-weirdness.html) that many AI experts are intent on working on the technology despite knowing that there’s a real possibility of creating a catastrophe for humanity because they “feel that they have a responsibility to usher this new form of intelligence into the world.”
 While such reasoning is a great backdrop for a sci-fi novel, I believe the answer in the real world is far simpler.
 It just requires asking the right question: “Who benefits and who is harmed?”
 Let’s start with the first question.